On This Page[Hide][Show]

 What If United Healthcare Also Denies My Appeal?

-Under ERISA, you can file a lawsuit in federal court after you have “exhausted” your appeals.
+Under ERISA, you may file a lawsuit in federal court after you have “exhausted” your appeals.
 Some ERISA policies require multiple appeals.
-ERISA often governs group insurance policies obtained through an employee health plan.
+ERISA usually governs group insurance policies purchased through an employee health plan.
+The consumer is better protected in non-ERISA claims.
+ERISA does not apply to your claim if you have an individual policy or are a government or church employee.
+This is why it is important to hire an attorney to explain your legal options to you.

 Our team has the skills and knowledge to appeal your claim denial and recover the benefits you deserve.
 We help claimants across the United States with wrongfully denied insurance claims.
 We can help you:

-- Complete the appeals paperwork.
+- Complete the appeal paperwork.

-- Appeal within the required time limits.
+- File the appeal within the required time limits.

 - File an ERISA lawsuit in federal court or a breach of contract lawsuit in state court; and